 - In the WordPress dashboard, go to Users

-- Add a new User, ensuring that you set that user’s role to Administrator
+- Add a new user, ensuring you set that user’s role to Administrator

 - Log out of WordPress, and log back in as the new user you just created

-- Go back to the Users screen, and delete the original Administrator account
+- Return to the Users screen, and delete the original Administrator account

 - Choose which user to attribute the old Administrator’s posts to